Virenz/virenz/Timber/README.md

-code acquisition from the cocos2dx website use cocos2dx-3.3rc0
+code acquisition from the cocos2dx website \n use cocos2dx-3.3rc0